ouifi/ouifi.dev/content/posts/choosing-good-primary-keys/index.md

 Let's go back to our example of building a database-backed application, in the REST API.
 When building out the `/users/` endpoints, consider how we will reference our users.
 We have to include `id` somewhere in our request in order for the API to know which user we want.
 For sake of argument, let us say endpoints in this API use the `/users/:id` convention.

 Herein lies the issue.
 By including an integer `id` field in the URL, we have just opened up an entire avenue for cyber attackers to extract data from our application.
 By enumerating `id` digits, (ex.
 1, 2, 3, 4, 5...), and seeing which digits yield 404 (does not exist) vs 401 (not authorized to access this resource) response codes, they can estimate how many users our application has.
-Additionally, the digit itself also often is used to encode information about the privelege of the users.[^3] Some applications might use a convention that the highest privelege Admin user has user `id` 1 or 0, and that any user with `id` < 100 has elevated priveleges.
+Additionally, the digit itself is often used to encode meaning about the privelege of the user.[^3] Some applications might use a convention that the highest privelege Admin user has user `id` 1 or 0, and that any user with `id` < 100 has elevated priveleges.

 Consider the case where an application has a silo'ed deployment strategy based on geographic location.
 As a simple example, let us say that our application has a unique deployment per continent.
 This helps decrease latency by making the application servers closer to the end user.
 But if each silo'ed deployment is truly independent, then the user `id` is also only unique within that silo!
 If we ever changed our deployment method, say by moving to a cloud-native architecture, we would have to reconsider a fundamental piece of our database.